imrany/recovery/README.md

-# 🛠️ Disk Recovery Tool
+# 🛠️ File Recovery Tool

 A simple tool to scan your disk for deleted files and recover them easily.